 There are currently no federal programs specifically designed to meet the needs of gay and transgender homeless youth, and there are no protections in place to keep gay and transgender youth from being discriminated against while accessing federally funded homeless services.

-Taking ActionRegardless of a persons’ gender, sexual preferences, or questioning manner, all people deserve the right to safe shelter, and homeless services need to develop a better system of support and understanding for LGBT individuals.
+Taking ActionRegardless of a person's gender or sexual preference, all people deserve the right to safe shelter, and homeless services need to develop a better system of support and understanding for LGBT individuals.
 The federal government can take several steps to reduce the incidence of gay and transgender youth homelessness and improve the services and treatment these youth receive if they do become homeless.
 According to the Center for American Progress, specific steps include:

 - School safety – Schools should be a safe haven for all youth, including LGBT youth.
 We need to address the role of unsafe schools have in promoting youth homelessness, and aggressively address school bullying.
 We also should better ensure that homeless youth are able to continue their education.

 - Recognition of homeless youth challenges – LGBT homeless youth, and homeless youth in general, should be recognized as special-needs populations, protecting them from discrimination by federal grantees.